Skip to content

 }

-In default mode, Knip includes all test files and other non-production files in the analysis.
-To find out what files, dependencies and exports are unused in production source files, use production mode.
+Default mode includes tests and other non-production files in the analysis.
+To focus on production code, use production mode.

 ❌ Don’t do this: